 The principle of exclusion is an old principle that has been misunderstood as “silence excludes” being the “law of silence.”
 Those who teach that silence exclude usually explain that silence excludes when God has specified, but that is to over state the simple.
-Let’s go to this principle the way that the Scripture presents it.
-We must “learn not to go beyond the things which are written” as is stated in 1 Corinthians 4:6.
-In the context of this passage, Paul is instructing these Christians to not consider the teachings of Apollos and himself as contrary and separate by going beyond what is written by Paul.
-Should we judge that certain scriptures and prophets of the same God are contrary to one another because one addresses a matter that the others does not and vice versa?
-This passage does not say “learn not to go beyond the things which are not written (silence)”.
-It is “the things which are written (specifics)” that exclude changing God’s Word.
-The Scriptures are silent and do not speak of using cars, computers, and projectors; but these things are not excluded for not being written.
-Why?
-There are no specifics in God’s word excluding them.
+The scriptural principle applies not to judge beyond what is written.
+Christians must “learn not to go beyond the things which are written” as is stated in 1 Corinthians 4:6.
+In the context of this passage, Paul is instructing these Christians not to judge Apollos and himself by going beyond what is written.
+Should believers judge that certain scriptures and prophets of the same God are contrary to one another because one addresses a matter that the others does not and vice versa?
+This passage does not say “learn not to go beyond the things which are not written.”
+The specifics of the Scriptures are “the things which are written” that exclude changing God’s Word.
+The Scriptures are silent and do not speak of using cars, computers, and projectors; but these things are not excluded because nothing is written contrary to using new ways to travel and present the Gospel.
 One might add that silence only excludes regarding specifics from God, and authorization is needed within given specific instructions.
 This is correct and fair, but a slightly over complication of the simple truth that what is specifically written excludes believers from thinking more, adding, or taking from the Truth.
-Why not just say, “The specifics of God’s ideals exclude,” or say concisely, “Specifics exclude”?
-Then even better just say, we are “not to go beyond the things which are written” (1 Cor 4:6).
+Why not just say, “The specifics of God’s ideals exclude,” or say concisely, “biblical specifics exclude”?
+Then even better just say, Christians are “not to go beyond the things which are written” (1 Cor 4:6).

 An excellent example of excluding specifics is to consider God’s specific instructions for the ark that Noah was to build.
 Genesis 6:14–16 depicts,